 If you aren't sure what programming options are in your scanner, or you've changed some options and want to restore the scanner to factory default settings, first scan the Remove Custom Defaults bar code, then scan Activate Defaults.
-This resets the scanner to the factory default settings.
+Power cycle the scanner to reset it to the factory default settings.